analogdevicesinc/ai8x-training/README.md

 (ai8x-training) $ pip3 install -U pip setuptools
 (ai8x-training) $ pip3 install -U -r requirements.txt # or requirements-cu11.txt with CUDA 11.x
 ```

+##### Updates on Windows

+On Windows, please *also* use the Maintenance Tool as documented in the [Maxim Micro SDK (MaximSDK) Installation and Maintenance User Guide](https://pdfserv.maximintegrated.com/en/an/ug7219.pdf).
+The Maintenance Tool updates the SDK.

 ##### Python Version Updates